UMNO: Post-separation

-After the separation of Singapore from the Federation, the Alliance leaders focused on continuing its policies.
+After the separation of Singapore from the federation, the Alliance leaders focused on continuing its policies.
 One involved the Malay language, which was the official language of Malaysia.
 UMNO sought to reduce the reliance on English in government affairs.
 In this, it was aided by PAS, the Pan-Malaysian Islamic Party, which backed special rights for the Bumiputra, and the strengthening of Islam's position in public affairs.
 However, the PAP's Malaysian branch, which had now become Democratic Action Party (DAP), took a very strong stance against this, and continued the expelled PAP's call for a "Malaysian Malaysia".
 In 1968, the newly formed Parti Gerakan Rakyat Malaysia or Gerakan, led by Lim Chong Eu, also adopted the DAP's stance.

 Matters came to a head in the 1969 general election.
 When polling closed on the mainland peninsula (West Malaysia) on 10 May, it emerged the Alliance had won less than half of the popular vote, although it was assured of 66 out of 104 Parliamentary seats available.
 Much of the losses came from the MCA, thus straining relations between the two parties.
 However, the Alliance was dealt an even larger blow on the state level, losing control of Kelantan, Perak, and Penang.

 A major riot broke out in the aftermath of the election on 13 May 1969.
 The Yang di-Pertuan Agong (King) declared a national emergency after being advised by the national government to do so.
-Parliament was suspended, with a National Operations Council (NOC) led by Deputy Prime Minister Tun Abdul Razak of UMNO, taking over the government.
+Parliament was suspended, with a National Operations Council (NOC) led by Deputy Prime Minister Abdul Razak Hussein of UMNO, taking over the government.
 Further polling in East Malaysia as a continuation of the general election was also postponed indefinitely.
-Although the Cabinet still met under the Tunku as Prime Minister, his role was largely symbolic, with Tun Razak taking over the role of chief executive.
+Although the Cabinet still met under the Tunku as Prime Minister, his role was largely symbolic, with Abdul Razak taking over the role of chief executive.

 UMNO backbencher Mahathir Mohamad, who had lost his Parliamentary seat in the election, wrote a letter to the Tunku criticising his leadership.
 Mahathir organised a campaign with University of Malaya lecturer Raja Muktaruddin Daim, circulating his letter among the student bodies of local universities.
 Mass demonstrations broke out calling for "Malay sovereignty" and the Tunku's ousting.
-After the riot, Home Affairs Minister Ismail Abdul Rahman and Tun Razak agreed to expel Mahathir and former Executive Secretary of UMNO Musa Hitam from the party for breaching party discipline.
+After the riot, Home Affairs Minister Ismail Abdul Rahman and Abdul Razak agreed to expel Mahathir and former Executive Secretary of UMNO Musa Hitam from the party for breaching party discipline.

 The suspended elections in East Malaysia were held in 1970, and restored the Alliance government's two-thirds majority in parliament.
-On 31 August that year, the Tunku announced the national ideology of Rukunegara and his planned retirement as Prime Minister in favour of Tun Razak.
+On 31 August that year, the Tunku announced the national ideology of Rukun Negara and his planned retirement as Prime Minister in favour of Abdul Razak.
 He also stated Parliament would be restored the following year.